International Shipping Method

 Flat-Rate Shipping

-- Size and Weight Limits: There are often restrictions, and it may not be cost-effective for all items.
+- Size and Weight Limits: There are sometimes limits on size and weight, which may not be suitable for all items

 Multiple Addresses Shipping

-- Efficiency: Streamlines the process of sending multiple packages to different addresses.
+- Efficiency: Makes sending multiple parcels to different addresses easy

-- Convenience: Simplifies logistics for businesses with multiple delivery points.
+- Convenience: Simplifies life for retailers that have multiple delivery destinations

-Most Preferred – What Are the International Shipping Options for My Goods?
+Most Preferred – What Are the Best Ways to Ship My Goods Around the World?

 What is Air Freight?